 Welcome to the Emerald City!
 If you’re moving to Seattle and on the hunt for a new three bedroom, this is your ultimate guide.
-Whether you’re moving to Seattle for the great outdoor activities or because you’re starting at UW or a new job, we’ve got you covered when it comes to finding a three-bedroom apartment.
+Whether you’re moving to Seattle for the great outdoor activities or because you’re starting at University of Washington (UW) or a new job, we’ve got you covered when it comes to finding a three-bedroom apartment.

 Here’s the breakdown on the average cost of a three-bedroom apartment in Seattle and other things you might need to keep in mind.